Zydiz/FaderNetworksPERSONAL/README.md

 # FaderNetworks PERSONAL

+A simple fork for personal usage.
+Modified to run on Mel Scale Spectrograms on audio files to alter timbral adjectives.
+Used NSynth Dataset, pulled "bright", "dark", "distortion" and "percussive" from the "Note Qualities".
+Modified to work properly on the latest version of PyTorch (v2.0.1 as of writing), CUDA was not ported, runs on CPU.

-**A simple fork for personal usage.
-All rights belong to their respective authors.**
+**All rights belong to their respective authors.**

 ## Reference
 PyTorch implementation of [Fader Networks](https://arxiv.org/pdf/1706.00409.pdf) (NIPS 2017).